 1. Cellular Production

-Rather than growing fat and muscle tissue on live (and often crowded and filthy) animals, cellular agriculture allows these cells to be cultured outside of an animal in a clean setting with just a small starter sample.
-For beef, this means that creating a burger requires only a small tissue sample from a cow, sidestepping the need for slaughter.
+Rather than growing fat and muscle tissue on live (and often crowded and filthy) animals, cellular agriculture allows these cells to grow outside of an animal in a clean setting with just a small starter sample.
+This allows producers to sidestep the need for breeding, raising, or slaughtering animals.

-As a result, we get pure meat, with no antibiotics, no growth hormones, no E. coli or salmonella, and no waste contamination—all of which come standard in conventional meat production.
-This is the science already used in the medical field to grow organs applied in a brand-new way.
+As a result, we get 100% real meat, with no antibiotics, no E. coli or salmonella, and no waste contamination—all of which come standard in conventional meat production.
+This is the science already used in the medical field to grow organs, applied in a brand-new way.

 Dr. Mark Post of Mosa Meats was the first to produce a clean meat hamburger using cellular agriculture, proving that it is possible to create meat-identical products without the tremendous environmental repercussions of conventional animal agriculture.